yauh-ask/notes/CyberSec/web_security.md

  - make a new certificate signing request `openssl req -new \ key my-private.key \ -out my-request.csr`
  - sign the certificate with your prvate key `openssl x509 -req -days 3 \ -in my-request.csr \ -signkey my-private.key \ -out my-certificate.crt`

+ **HTTPS Downgrading**

+ To prevent:

+ - Content-Security-Policy: upgrade-insecure-requests
+ - Browser pluggins attempt a "secure upgrade" whenever possible

+ To prevent based on bad certificate:

+ - HTTP response header for that: `Strict-Transport-Security: max-age=31536000; includeSubDomains` : includeSubDomains option prevents a broad range of cookie manipulation attacks
+ - Add your domain to https://hstspreload.org/